qouteall/qouteall-blog/blog/2025/Traps to Developers.md

       - For uniqueness across two tables case, insert redundant data into one extra table with unique index.
       - For time range exclusiveness case, use range type and exclude constraint.
 - Atomic reference counting (`Arc`, `shared_ptr`) can be slow when many threads frequently change the same counter.
 [See also](https://pkolaczk.github.io/server-slower-than-a-laptop/)
-- About read-write lock: some read-write lock implementations doesn't support upgrading from read lock to write lock, and trying to write lock when holding read lock may deadlock.
+- About read-write lock: trying to write lock when holding read lock can deadlock.
+The correct way is to firstly release the read lock, then acquire write lock, and the conditions that were checked in read lock need to be re-checked.

 ### Common in many languages